A cold spell swooped down on Christmas Eve the year I was eleven.

 When I arrived at the spot where the bird was looking for food seconds before, I saw him laying under a nearby bush.
 I’d killed him with a shot through the head.
 A wave of grief washed over me as I stood over the little bird for what seemed like forever.
 Tears streamed out of my eyes.
 I’d killed him.
 On Christmas.

-I handed Uncle Junior the gun, and carried the bird home where I dug through the cold ground to bury him.
+I handed my uncle the gun, and carried the bird home where I dug through the cold ground to bury him.

-And I didn’t shoot the gun again for a year.
+And I didn’t shoot that gun again until spring.